 On March 13, 2020, I issued Executive Order 20-01 and declared a peacetime emergency under Minnesota Statutes 2019, section 12.31, subdivision 2.
 On March 16, 2020, the Executive Council approved an extension of the peacetime emergency.
-After notifying the Legislature, on April 13, 2020, May 13, 2020, June 12, 2020, and July 13, 2020, I issued additional Executive Orders extending the peacetime emergency.
-In this Executive Order, the peacetime emergency declared in Executive Order 20-01 and extended in Executive Orders 20-35, 20-53, 20-75, 20-78 is referred to as the "COVID-19 Peacetime Emergency."
+After notifying the Legislature, on April 13, 2020, May 13, 2020, June 12, 2020, July 13, 2020, and August 12, 2020, I issued additional Executive Orders extending the peacetime emergency.
+In this Executive Order, the peacetime emergency declared in Executive Order 20-01 and extended in Executive Orders 20-35, 20-53, 20-75, 20-78, and 20-83 is referred to as the "COVID-19 Peacetime Emergency."

 As a result of the COVID-19 pandemic, all fifty states are in states of emergency.
 This is because COVID-19 cases and deaths continue to proliferate.
-According to the United States Centers for Disease Control and Prevention ("CDC"), more than 5 million people have been infected in the United States, resulting in over 162,000 deaths.
-On July 24, 2020, the CDC reported 74,818 new cases-the highest number to date.
+According to the United States Centers for Disease Control and Prevention ("CDC"), more than 6.3 million people have been infected in the United States, resulting in over 190,000 deaths.
 As it has with the rest of the nation, the COVID-19 pandemic continues to take its toll on Minnesota.
-Just days ago, MDH reported the largest one-day increase in positive cases since the pandemic began.
-Minnesota has had over 61,000 confirmed COVID-19 cases, with over 5,600 hospitalizations and over 1,600 fatalities.
+The Minnesota Department of Health recently reported the largest one-day increase in positive cases since the pandemic began.
+Over the past week, Minnesota has averaged 751 positive cases reported per day, an increase of 13 percent from the average two weeks earlier.
+Minnesota has had over 82,000 confirmed COVID-19 cases, with over 6,800 hospitalizations and over 1,800 fatalities.
 We have continued to learn more about COVID-19's propensity to spread rapidly throughout our communities-both rural and urban-and continued action is necessary to mitigate its impacts.

-The COVID-19 Peacetime Emergency opens our toolbox to allow us to take swift action to protect the health and well-being of our families, communities, and businesses.
+As I have noted in previous Executive Orders, the COVID-19 Peacetime Emergency opens our toolbox to allow us to take swift action to protect the health and well-being of our families, communities, and businesses.
 During the COVID-19 Peacetime Emergency, I have exercised executive authority through numerous executive orders to provide relief and further prepare our State for the COVID-19 pandemic.
 Such actions have included the closure of schools and implementation of a distance learning period; enhanced protections for veterans in our veterans homes; activation of the National Guard to assist in relief efforts; measures to preserve personal protective equipment; temporary closure of bars, restaurants, and other places of public accommodation; efforts to provide economic relief and stability to those impacted by the pandemic; regulatory changes allowing our state agencies, health care providers, and licensing boards to ensure fast relief to Minnesotans; and orders requiring Minnesotans to stay at home to slow the spread of the virus.

 On July 22, 2020, I issued Executive Order 20-81 requiring Minnesotans to wear a face covering in certain settings to prevent the spread of COVID-19.
 According to the CDC, face coverings are effective in preventing the transmission of respiratory droplets that may spread COVID-19.
 Ideally, face coverings should be worn in combination with other infection control measures, including social distancing, but face coverings are especially important in settings where social distancing is difficult to maintain.
 Many states are now mandating face coverings in certain settings to control the spread of COVID-19.
-As of August 11, 2020, 34 states, Washington D.C., and Puerto Rico have implemented a face covering requirement.
+As of September 11, 2020, 34 states, Washington D.C., and Puerto Rico have implemented a face covering requirement.
+Federal officials have applauded our efforts, supported our common sense initiatives, and encouraged us to "buckle down" in our efforts to keep each other safe from the virus.
 Our collective actions have saved lives, but the threat remains, and our work must continue.